Last updated on 31st October 2023

 Video is a popular, engaging form of content.
 It’s a quick and simple way for you to get your message across to customers, and it gives you a chance to entertain them while doing it!

-According to a recent study, 60% of consumers feel more positive about a brand after consuming content from it.
+According to a study from ImpactPlus, 60% of consumers feel more positive about a brand after consuming content from it.
 By using video as a way to educate your customers in the onboarding process, you’re giving them a great opportunity to feel positive about your brand from the word “Go!”

 When you create a video, you have an awesome piece of content that you can use time and time again.
 This is one of the reasons that video is so cost-effective.
 In fact, according to 51% of marketing professionals worldwide, video is the type of content with the best ROI.